 Following data acquisition, use the acquisition software to graphically review the data to remove anomalous readings caused by intermittent noise.
-This noise generally is a few readings far beyond the range of surrounding readings and graphically presents as a spike in the data.
+Noise generally consists of a few readings far beyond the range of surrounding readings and graphically presents as a spike in the data.
 At the surveyor's instruction, the acquisition software replaces anomalous readings with readings interpolated from the readings on either side of the spike in the time-series data.